 A storage pocket in the back of the seat is provided for storing the Operator's Manual.
 After using the manual, please return it to the pocket and keep it with the unit at all times!
-If this machine is resold, GEHL Company recommends that this manual be given to the new owner.
+If this machine is resold, this manual should be given to the new owner.

-If this machine was purchased "used," or if the owner's address has changed, please provide your GEHL dealer or GEHL Company Service Department with the owner's name and current address, along with the machine model and serial number.
+If this machine was purchased "used," or if the owner's address has changed, please provide your Gehl dealer or Gehl Company Service Department with the owner's name and current address, along with the machine model and serial number.
 This will allow the registered owner information to be updated, so that the owner can be notified directly in case of an important product issue, such as a safety update program.